Paraguay–Turkey relations

 Paraguay–Turkey relations are the bilateral relations between Paraguay and Turkey.
-The Turkish Embassy in Asunción and Paraguayan Embassy in Ankara were opened in November 2018 and in February 2019 respectively.
+The Turkish embassy in Asunción and Paraguayan embassy in Ankara were opened in November 2018 and in February 2019 respectively.

-Presidential Visits
+Presidential visits

 Economic links

-Trade volume between the two countries was 82.1 million USD in 2019 (Turkish exports/imports: 47.1/35 million USD).
+Trade volume between the two countries was US$82.1 million in 2019 (Turkish exports/imports: US$47.1/35 million).

 Main exports of Paraguay are: soybeans, cotton, oil seeds and oleaginous fruits, charcoal, broad beans, beans, seeds, bran, and other residues of the sifting of cereals.